• Skip to primary navigation

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-If you enjoyed this recipe, here are some other casserole recipes you may enjoy too.
+If you enjoyed this recipe, here are some other casserole recipes you may like to try:

 An individual serving dish filled with minced beef hotpot on a plate with vegetables.